Curlee and Sarah Discaya: Business careers

-Sarah Discaya's 2025 Pasig mayoral campaign
+Sarah and Curlee Discaya's 2025 electoral campaigns

 In August 2024, Sarah Discaya joined the Partido Federal ng Pilipinas of President Bongbong Marcos in the lead up to the official filing period of certificate of candidacies (COCs) for the 2025 mid-term elections.

 However, in October 2024, Discaya formally filed her COC for the 2025 Pasig mayoral election under the Unyon ng mga Gabay ng Bayan (UGB) party.
 Discaya stated that she was "provoked" by incumbent mayor Vico Sotto to run for mayor, alleging that her family had been subjected to defamation since Sotto became mayor in 2019.
 She further claimed that Sotto had hindered the operations of her business and attacked her family as a means of discrediting the Eusebio political clan.
+Meanwhile, Curlee Discaya ran as the second nominee of Pinoy AKO Party List, with Sarah's brother Christian Andrew J. Cruz positioned as its first nominee.

 In response, Sotto claimed that St. Gerrard Construction Corporation had funded a social media misinformation campaign against his administration.
-He also raised a potential conflict of interest, noting that Discaya's company, St. Timothy, had entered into an agreement with the Commission on Elections for the 2025 midterm elections.
+He also raised a potential conflict of interest, noting that Discaya's company, St. Timothy, had entered into an agreement with the Commission on Elections (Comelec) for the 2025 midterm elections.
 Although St. Timothy later withdrew from the agreement, Discaya claimed that she had divested her shares in the company back in 2018.
+By January 28, 2025, Curlee Discaya filed a disqualification case against Sotto, which was later dismissed by Comelec's second division in March.

 During the election campaign, Discaya promised a "government with a heart" and to transform Pasig into a "smart city".
 She also pledged to implement various infrastructure projects for education, health, transportation, firefighting, housing, and internet-connectivity.

 Despite her heavily financed campaign, she lost by a wide margin, garnering only 29,591 votes against Sotto's 351,392.

 Her campaign was marked by various controversies linked to blacklisting issues tied to her company and a heavy reliance on paid vloggers for campaign promotion.
 Discaya's possession of a British passport raised questions about her eligibility to run for office.
 Her legal counsel maintained, however, that she was qualified as a dual citizen by birth and had not subsequently acquired British citizenship.

 Aftermath

-The gate of the St. Gerrard Construction headquarters in Pasig vandalized in protest of the corruption scandal.

 Shortly after the flood control projects controversy arose in August 2025, Pasig mayor Vico Sotto brought attention to various interviews that Curlee and Sarah Discaya had with journalists Julius Babao and Korina Sanchez featuring the Discayas' "rags to riches" story released prior to March 28, 2025, the start of the official campaign period for the 2025 elections.
 Sotto alleged that the Discayas paid for the interview, which raised several discussion online on journalism ethics on social media.
 Some of the luxury vehicles featured in the interviews got seized by the Bureau of Customs and protesters defaced the headquarters of St. Gerrard due to corruption allegations.